claimvantage/sfdx-jenkins-shared-library/README.md

 * _configFile_

-  Path to a test configuration file to configure WebDriver and other settings.
+  The path to a test configuration file to configure WebDriver and other settings.
-  For details, see the Salesforce Lightning Testing Service documentation.
-Example:
+  There isn't much official documentation on this; this [Salesforce Stackexchange answer](https://salesforce.stackexchange.com/questions/200451/how-to-run-lightning-test-service-lts-from-jenkins-hosted-on-aws-against-e-g) answer provides some information.
+An example is:
   ```
   {
       "webdriverio":{